adithya-sindhu-anil/hackherspace/README.md

 # Knowloop

-knowloop is an innovate solution designed specifically for students to overcome challenge of info
+knowloop is an innovate solution designed specifically for students to overcome challenge of info overload and forgetfullness.
+Our platform takes a unique approach to learning by converting academic texts and PDFs into engaging, bite- sized chunks, presented in a scrolling reels format.

+## Table Of Contents

+-problem statement and solution
+-textstack
+-features
+-future scope
+-feasibility

+## problem statement and solution